Estimated reading time: 11 minutes

 Dinosaurs have long captured the imagination of people around the world.
 From the towering Tyrannosaurus rex to the gentle Brachiosaurus, these prehistoric creatures have become icons of the past.
-Their popularity can be seen in movies, books, and even theme parks dedicated to showcasing their magnificence.
+You can see their popularity in movies, books, and even theme parks dedicated to showcasing their magnificence.
 But beyond their entertainment value, dinosaurs also hold great importance in the field of science.

 Paleontologist vs Archaeologist: Understanding the Differences